aglv/MailMeToo/README.md

-# growl-mailmetoo
-A plugin for Growl 1.2.2
+A plugin for Growl 1.2.2 - More information [here](https://github.com/aglv/growl-mailmetoo/wiki)